• Home

 The following policies are in place for double entries this year:

-ENTERING STUDENTS IN NOVICE DIVISIONS (NOVICE ELIGIBILITY):
+ENTERING STUDENTS IN NOVICE DIVISIONS:

 1. For Students That Competed In Middle School: A high school freshman [or beyond] that competed in an event at more than five total tournaments in middle school cannot register for that event as a novice.
 A high school freshman [or beyond] that competed in an event at less than six total tournaments in middle school may register as a novice for that event.